Dudlileif/autosteering/project_status.md

 - Autosteering comms with hardware

-- NTRIP client for sending RTCM to GNSS hardware.
+- NTRIP client for forwarding RTCM to GNSS hardware.

 - Basic logging